PetteriM1/EmojiNK/README.md

 # EmojiNK
-Show emoji in your PNX server!
+Show emoji on your Nukkit server